 Have identification prepared in advance.

-Despite your best efforts, you and your pet may get separated from your beloved pet.
-Your best chances of getting reunited with your four-legged friend are by having an ID tag on them, making sure they're microchipped, and carrying pictures of them with you.
+Despite your best efforts, you and your pet may get separated from your beloved pet in the event of an emergency.
+Your best chances of getting reunited with your four-legged friend are by having an ID tag on them, making sure they're microchipped, and carrying pictures of them with you that aren't on your cell phone.
 Remember, electricity could be spotty in a natural disaster, so having physical pictures of your pet will help you identify them and keep other people on the lookout in case your phone dies.

 Dogs and cats have different emergency needs.